San Francisco City Hall Wedding Photographer

 Step 3: Make sure you have Current Identification.
 On the day you set your marriage license appointment, we advise you to be sure to allow plenty of time for parking and the commute to San Francisco City Hall.
 You also need a little extra time to get through security.
 You will need your current ID's in order to obtain your marriage license.
 A U.S. Passport will work also, but make sure it is unexpired.
 Only Current Identification will do!
 There is no exception to this policy that we have seen.
 We have been involved with marriages that were not allowed to occur on their selected day due to documentation issues.
 This is one of the reasons we recommend obtaining your marriage license the day before your city hall civil ceremony.
 It may give you time to fix any documentation problems before the actual wedding day.

-Once you check-in you will receive your ceremony number and will head out to the hallway to wait for your number to be called.
+Once you check-in you will head out to the hallway to wait for your name to be called.
 Make sure your witness stays with you so they can sign the license in a little bit.
 This is not the time to take a trip to the restroom or to meet a guest.
-Your number can only be heard in the County Clerk Hallway.
-The announcement is not audible from other parts of San Francisco city hall.
+Your name can only be heard in the County Clerk Hallway.
+The announcement is not audible from other parts of San Francisco city hall, especially the restrooms.

 Wedding Planning Idea: When you arrive at the County Clerk to check-in make sure that your witness is with you.
-In most cases, you will not need them at that time because they will be handing you number.
-However, frequently they call your number the second you check-in so having your witness with you will prevent a frantic search to get them.
+In most cases, you will not need them at that time, but you never know.
+It is good to have your witness with you will prevent a frantic search to get them.

 Remember that SF City Hall restricts your guest list to no more than 6 people.
-This is mostly enforced now, but it largely depends upon your Marriage Commissioner.
+This is loosely enforced now, but it largely depends upon your Marriage Commissioner.
 Circumstances that day can also have an impact on enforcement of the 6 guest rule.
-Witnesses do not need to have Identification nor do they need to be 18 years old They do, however need to be old enough to understand what they are signing.
-The Marriage Commissioner will determine this and I have rarely seen them turn a witness down and not let them sign.
+Witnesses do not need to have Identification nor do they need to be 18 years old.
+They do, however, need to be old enough to understand what they are signing.
+The Deputy Marriage Commissioner will determine this and I have rarely seen them turn a witness down and not let them sign.
 Confidential Marriage licenses to not need to be witnessed.

 Bride placing ring on Groom during city hall marriage ceremony